x-square/data_analytics/24-01-advanced-data-analytics.md

 - Names may be a mixture of upper and lower case characters.
 - Names can't start with a number but may contain numbers after the first character.
 - Variable names and function names should be written in `snake_case`, which means that all letters are lowercase and words are separated using an underscore.
-- Descriptive names are better than cryptic abbreviations because they help other programmersand you read and interpret your code.
+- Descriptive names are better than cryptic abbreviations because they help other programmers and you read and interpret your code.
 For example, `student_name` is better than `sn`.
 It may feel excessive when you write it, but when you return to your code you'll find it much easier to understand.

 [PEP 8 Style Guide for Python](https://peps.python.org/pep-0008) is a more exhaustive resource for style-related matters.[^4] Because Python is open source, PEP offers a framework to guide developers and build consensus around ideas.
 It's a useful and trusted resource.